 One will try the product and if they’re happy with it, they’ll go ahead and share it with others.
 They’ll get the incentive once their referrals make a purchase.
 Now, their referrals will refer others for the same benefit.

-And so on and so forth, until this tactic drives the desired growth.
+And so on, until this tactic drives the desired growth.

 The vast, vast majority of marketers — 3% of marketers, to be exact- find that interactive content is what works best for their industry.